 I learnt German at secondary school, and also studied it at A-level.
 After finishing college, I went on a gap year and worked in a Mexican furniture factory for three months.
 There, I learnt Spanish, as well as gaining invaluable insight into the furniture industry.
 I was also lucky enough to work in a hotel in a French ski resort for several months (where I had the opportunity to interpret for the local police when their normal interpreter was unable to get to the police station in the ski resort because of the snow!).
 I finished my gap year by working as an au-pair in Germany, looking after three children with whom I still exchange Christmas cards.

 I then attended the University of Surrey and studied for my BA in Languages and Contemporary Cultures.
 As part of my degree, I worked in the European department of a German investment bank and as a translator for a well-known German automotive manufacturer at one of their Spanish production plants.
 After graduating with First Class Honours, I attended the University of Bath, where I studied for my MA in Interpreting and Translating.

 I have experience working as an in-house translator with one of Europe's largest langauge service providers and I have been running my own business since 2014, working as a freelance translator and project manager.
 I am the proud recipient of the ITI's John Hayes Prize 2018, awarded for the best performance in the MITI translation assessment.

 When I'm not busy working, I can often be found in one of a few places:

 At the side of a netball court, coaching the ladies of Priors Hall Park Netball Club;

-Walking our dog Sally through the local area.
+Walking our dog Sally through the fields.